Upper Room Daily Devotional: Resting in His Righteousness (Galatians 2:16

 The real change in our lives comes when, after exhausting all our efforts, we abandon them and place our complete trust in Jesus Christ as the only way to be made righteousness.
 This trust is not just a religious word, but it is to give yourself completely into the hands of Yeshua.
 Romans 3:22 tells us clearly that God's righteousness, which comes only through faith in Christ, is for all who believe, and there is no distinction of any kind.
 When we turn our eyes away from the Law and toward Jesus, we see a sacrifice that has accomplished what we could not accomplish in thousands of lives.
 "When Jesus breathed his last on Calvary's cross and said, ''It is finished," He simply meant that mankind's debt had been paid in full.
 Now there is no need for us to live again in slavery to the old rules or in the fear of rules that no human has ever been able to fulfill.
 On the other hand, faith does not mean that we will stop doing good, but it means that whatever good we do now is not out of fear of punishment, but because of the unfailing love that we already have in Christ.
 And now our doing good is not to show ourselves, but to show Christ by our doing good.

-Sometimes it seems to us that the path of faith is very easy, but in fact, it is the path of killing one's self and one's ego.
-For any person to renounce the pride of his own righteousness is considered the most difficult task in the world and is also the truth.
-We often unconsciously think that God would be more pleased with us because we have done good work so far, we attend church regularly, or we have done much good to the poor and needy.
-But this message from the Galatians breaks down our confusion in an instant.
-Because it clearly states that no creature will be justified by the works of the law.
-'Anyone' here really means every single human being on this earth and there is no exception.
+Sometimes it seems to us that the path of faith is very easy, but in fact, it is the path of denying oneself and one's ego.
+For any person to renounce the pride of his own righteousness is considered one of the most difficult task in the world and is also the truth.
+We often unconsciously think that God would be more pleased with us because we have done good "work" so far, we attend church regularly, or we have done much good for the poor and needy.
+But this message from Galatians breaks down our confusion in an instant.
+Because it clearly states that no creature will be justified by the works of the law. ''Anyone'' here really means every single human being on this earth and there is no exception.
 No matter how great a religious teacher or saint he is, he is incomplete and guilty in the eyes of the Father without Christ.
 Ephesians 2:8-9 reminds us that it is by grace we have been saved through faith, and not of our own accord, but as a pure gift from God, so that no one can boast in what he has done.
-It is this boon that frees us from the heavy burden that we have been carrying on our backs for generations.
+It is this gift that frees us from the heavy burden that we have been carrying on our backs for generations.

 My dear heavenly Father, this new morning I come before your holy throne in all humility and in the righteousness of Christ.
 Father, I thank You from the bottom of my heart for this profound truth of Galatians 2:16, which has removed the veil of ignorance from my eyes.
 Father, I confess that often unknowingly I have forgotten to consider myself good by trusting in my own efforts, my own good works, and my own righteousness.
 I thought that perhaps I would be justified in your eyes by following the rules, by being virtuous, or by being called good in society.
 But today this Word of yours has humbled me by reminding me of what I lack and by exposing the emptiness of all my efforts, because I now understand that no work or sacrifice of mine can redeem me from the sin in which I was born.